vedph/cadmus-bricks-shell-v3/README.md

 👉 For the libraries history, see the README of each library in this workspace.

+- 2025-06-04:
+  - refactored JEST config for tests.
+  - improvements in asserted IDs.
+  - fixed some dependencies versions.

 ### 9.0.2

 - 2025-06-03: fixes to asserted chronotope.